Princes Bridge: Third (current) bridge

-David Munro & Co. supplied the winning bid for the construction of £136,998 9s.9d., incorporating reused materials from the old bridge and ironwork fabricated by Langlands foundry in Melbourne.
-(Munro was also responsible for the construction of Queens Bridge and the nearby Sandridge Bridge.)
+David Munro & Co.
+(Note: Munro was also responsible for the construction of Queens Bridge and the nearby Sandridge Bridge.) supplied the winning bid for the construction of £136,998 9s.9d., incorporating reused materials from the old bridge and ironwork fabricated by Langlands foundry in Melbourne.

 The foundation stone of the new bridge was laid on 7 September 1886, and a memorial stone with a suitable inscription was built in over its position in the west end of the south abutment.
 The new bridge was opened on 4 October 1888, in time for the second International Exhibition to be held in Melbourne.
 As with many historic Melburnian buildings and bridges, the bridge is built on solid bluestone and concrete bulwarks with plenty of cast iron.
 The abutments, piers and wing walls are built of solid bluestone.

 In 1924, the bridge was reinforced to take the weight of the electric trams which were soon to replace the previous cable trams along St Kilda Road and the side-streets.
 The name of the bridge is now rendered as Princes Bridge, in line with the policy that possessive apostrophes are not used in place names.

 Princes Bridge was also the name of a railway station located on the northern side of the river, to the east of the bridge, on the current site of Federation Square.
 It was linked to Flinders Street station by the railway tracks that run underneath the northern approach to the bridge.

 Until about June 2013 there were two vehicle lanes and a tram lane across the bridge in each direction; the wide footpaths on each side were divided for pedestrians and bicycles.
 At that time the bicycle lanes were moved to the road surface and the number of vehicle lanes was reduced to a single lane in each direction – starting with the Western (in-bound) side.